ManasBommakanti/BasicNeuralNetwork/README.md

 # BasicNeuralNetwork
 This project looks over the basic structure of a neural network and how machine learning training algorithms work.
 For this project, I used the sigmoid function as an activation function along with stochastic gradient descent to adjust the weights and biases.

-For this project, this neural network predicts the gender of an individual (either male or female) based on their height and weight.
+This neural network predicts the gender of an individual (either male or female) based on their height and weight.

 ## Training Time and Loss